counc009/recipes/recipes/caramel-cake.md

 1. Cook until the syrup has a dark amber color.
 1. Add the remaining 1/2 cup water slowly while stirring constantly, continue cooking to darken and thicken slightly.
-1. Remove from heat, transfer to a heatproof and let cool.
+1. Remove from heat, transfer to a heatproof container and let cool.

 For the cake:
 1. Preheat oven to 350°F about 20 minutes before you intend to bake the cake.